FrancesCoronel/FrancesCoronel/README.md

 **Podcast**

-Gave my brief two cents on the art of finding your open source mentor on [the ReadME Podcast](https://github.com/readme/podcast/open-source-minimalism).
+I gave my two cents on the art of finding your open source mentor on [the ReadME Podcast](https://github.com/readme/podcast/open-source-minimalism) (18:20).

+I also gave a shout-out to a [fellow maintainer](https://github.com/EllaCodes4) for her work on [Latina Dev](https://latina.dev) on another (README Podcast](https://github.com/readme/podcast/kelsey-hightower) (43:20).

 <!-- ## Follow Me Online